Current Projects and Activities

 The Carnivores and Communities program was initiated by Waterton Biosphere Reserve (WBR) in 2009 in response to increasing conflicts between large carnivores and people in the agricultural lands of southwestern Alberta.
 Large carnivores like bears, wolves, and cougars are exciting to see and are an important part of biodiversity.
 However, they also pose risks and financial hardships to people who live and work around them.

-Examples of the direct impacts of large carnivores include depredation on livestock, stress to livestock, consumption and spoilage of grain, silage and field crops, and damage to grain bins and farm buildling.
+When conflicts occur between humans and large carnivores, the impacts on landowners are diverse and can include depredation on livestock or pets, consumption and spoilage of grain, silage and field crops, damage to beehives, grain bins and farm buildings, and concern for the safety of family and neighbours.
 Conflicts between large carnivores and people living in southwestern Alberta impact both the livelihood of farmers and ranchers and the personal safety of all residents.

 Carnivore-human conflicts may result in the death or relocation of the carnivore and therefore can impact biodiversity conservation as well.
 For example, grizzly bear management is of particular concern in southwestern Alberta.
 The area south of Highway 3 (Bear Management Area 6) has the highest rate of human-grizzly bear conflict and the highest rate of relocations and mortalities in the province.
 This is of concern not only for the local bear population, but also for the larger interconnected grizzly populations in Montana and southwestern British Columbia.
 Because of the levels of conflict and resulting mortalities, some consider these agricultural-interface lands as an ecological sink for the connected populations across provincial and international boundaries.